cx-prog-lang/.github/features/obj_dtor.md

  - Feature ID: F005

 This feature suggests a canonical function for the object _value_ cleanup per data type (a.k.a. _destructors_).
-The cleanup functions may be defined as a function named `break` with its target data type as the only argument, and can be called by `break(<obj>)`.
+The cleanup functions can be optionally defined as a function named `break` with its target data type as the only argument, and can be called by `break(<obj>)`.
 By default, undefined cleanup functions are no-op.

 ## Syntax